-To best appreciate Urumqi’s International Grand Bazaar, I always find it best for me to temper my expectations.
+To best appreciate Urumqi’s International Bazaar, I always find it best for me to temper my expectations.
 Am I looking for a truly authentic Uyghur experience?
 Do I want hand-made souvenirs?

-If I am, then I’ll probably walk away from the International Bazaar feeling like it was a tourist trap.
+If I am, then I’ll probably walk away from the Urumqi International Bazaar feeling like it was a tourist trap.

-If, however, I want to enjoy some good food, stock up on what I know is mass-produced souvenirs, and enjoy the local atmosphere, then I usually walk away quite satisfied.
+If, however, I want to enjoy some good Uyghur food, stock up on what I know is mass-produced souvenirs, and enjoy the local atmosphere, then I usually walk away quite satisfied.

 Set your expectations accordingly and then enjoy your visit to Urumqi!